 Fairy tale therapy and children's emotional development

 Research shows that fairy tale therapy can have a significant impact on children's emotional development.
-Children who regularly participate in fairy tale therapy sessions demonstrate better ability to understand and express their emotions, greater empathy, and better skills in coping with difficult situations.
-The narrative structure of stories helps children understand complex emotions and psychological processes in an accessible and comprehensible way.
+Children who regularly participate in fairy tale therapy sessions demonstrate a better ability to understand and express their emotions, greater empathy, and stronger skills in coping with difficult situations.
+The narrative structure of stories – what some researchers call tale therapy – helps children understand complex emotions and psychological processes in an accessible and comprehensible way.

-By utilizing the power of stories, therapists, teachers, and parents can help children understand and process their emotions, learn to cope with difficult situations, and develop empathy and understanding for others.
-Due to its universality and accessibility, fairy tale therapy can be effectively applied in various contexts, from individual therapy to education in schools and kindergartens.
+By utilising the power of stories, therapists, teachers, and parents can help children understand and process their emotions, learn to cope with difficult situations, and develop empathy and understanding for others.
+Due to its universality and accessibility, fairy tale therapy in preschool can be effectively applied in various contexts, from individual therapy to everyday group activities.

 Contact